Convolutional Neural Networks combined with Runge-Kutta Methods: Conclusion

 \section{Conclusion}

+From the dynamical systems view, we reinterpret the pre-activation ResNet and its variants which focus on improving the residual mapping.
+We consider that these models correspond to the RK methods but not only the forward Euler method.

-We propose to employ a type of numerical ODE methods, the RK methods, to construct convolutional neural networks for image classification tasks.
-The proposed network architecture can systematically generalize to high order.
-At the same time, we give a theoretical interpretation of the DenseNet and CliqueNet via the dynamical systems view.
-The model constructed using the RK methods is referred to as the RKNet, which can be converted from a DenseNet or CliqueNet by enforcing theoretical constraints.
+We propose to employ the RK methods in moderate detail to construct the CNNs for the image classification tasks.
+The proposed network architecture can systematically generalize to the high order.
+It is referred to as RKCNN.

-The experimental results validate the theoretical properties of RK methods and support the dynamical systems interpretation.
-Moreover, the experimental results demonstrate that RKNets surpass the state-of-the-art models on CIFAR-10 and are on par on CIFAR-100, SVHN and ImageNet.
+The experimental results demonstrate that RKCNNs surpass the state-of-the-art numerical models and their bases, i.e. the pre-activation ResNets, DenseNets, and CliqueNets, on MNIST, SVHN, and CIFAR.

-With the help of the dynamical systems view and various numerical ODE methods including RK methods, more general neural networks can be constructed.
-Many aspects of RKNets and the dynamical systems view still require further investigation.
-We hope this work inspires future research directions.
+With the help of the dynamical systems view and the various numerical ODE methods, including the RK methods, more neural networks can be constructed efficiently for the different tasks.
+Many aspects of RKCNNs and the dynamical systems view still require further investigation.
+For example, the network structure of RKCNNs may be improved to obtain higher efficiency.
+In addition, some other mathematical methods may also be approximated to construct the network models from the dynamical systems view.
+We hope that this work inspires future research directions.